aembke/fred.rs/tests/README.md

    or [integration/centralized.rs](integration/centralized.rs) files, or both.
 Create a wrapping `mod` block with the same name as the test's folder if necessary.
 5. Use `centralized_test!` or `cluster_test!` to generate tests in the appropriate module.
-Centralized tests will be automatically converted to sentinel tests if using the sentinel testing features.
+Centralized tests will be converted to sentinel tests or redis-stack tests if needed.

 Tests that use this pattern will run 8 times to check the functionality against clustered and centralized redis servers with using both pipelined and non-pipelined clients in RESP2 and RESP3 mode.